s-navin/ML_Engineer_Azure_Udacity_ND00333/01_optimise_AzureML_pipeline/README.md

 **What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**

 ## Future work
-**What are some areas of improvement for future experiments?
-Why might these improvements help the model?**
+**Some areas of improvement for future experiments, and why these improvements might help the model**

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**